jasommer/SimpleCPU/README.md

 # SimpleCPU
 A simple VHDL implementation of a general purpose 12 bit CPU for educational purposes.

+## Scope
+As the name implies, the goal of this project was to come up with a processor architecture that is as simple as possible while still beeing useful.
+This was achieved by the following design choices:
+- a small instruction set

 ## Specifications overview:
 | Type        | Specification           |
 | ------------- |:-------------:|